usnistgov/dioptra/docs/source/tutorials/essential_workflows/part-5.rst

    :width: 100%
    :figclass:  border-image clickable-image

-   Defining an Artifact Task Plugin requires creating a subclass of ``ArtifactTaskInterface``.
+   Defining an artifact task plugin requires creating a subclass of ``ArtifactTaskInterface``.

 .. note::
-   Whereas a Plugin task gets its name from the Python function name, an Artifact plugin task gets its name from the subclass name (in this case, ``NumpyArrayArtifactTask``).
+   Whereas a plugin task gets its name from the Python function name, an artifact plugin task gets its name from the subclass name (in this case, ``NumpyArrayArtifactTask``).

    The output parameter type tells Dioptra what kind of object to expect after the ``deserialize`` method is run.